pchj/ModelEarth-RealityStream/path.md

 If the target shorthand parameter is simply "bees", the path would simply [bee](https://model.earth/replicate/): "input/bees/targets/bees-targets.csv"

 TO DO: Create a multi-model accuracy report by pulling multiple yaml reports into a single tabulator table.
-See our tabulator sample page.
+See our [tabulator sample page](/data-pipeline/timelines/tabulator/) for merging with javascript.

+## Upcoming

+Thursday April 25 and Sunday next week

+1. Construct more models (i.e. XGBoost, neural networks)
+2. Improve the testing accuracy
+3. Generate the feature-importance report for available models, and
+4. Formatize the jupyter notebook to convert it as a generalized pipeline, which takes different features and targets inputs